How to Cook Scallops

 • Remove side muscle.
 Each scallop will likely have a side muscle, which is edible but extra tough.
 Find the crescent-shaped muscle on the side of each scallop and tear it off.

-• Preheat a large pan over high heat until screaming hot (about 5 minutes).
+• Preheat a large pan over medium-high heat until screaming hot (about 5 minutes).
 A few droplets of water thrown on your pan should “dance” when your pan is hot enough.

 • Add a few tablespoons of butter and swirl it around in your pan until melted.